 John Brinton Hogan is an artist living and working in San Diego, CA. His practice primarily involves the use of manipulated landscape photographs, which he transforms into complex mixed-media objects.
 His work has been exhibited internationally and is in numerous private, corporate, and public collections, including the Center for Creative Photography and the Center for Art + Environment at the Nevada Museum of Art.

 Detroit-bred and based fine artist, muralist, and 2017 Kresge Artist Fellow in Visual Arts, Sydney G. James earned her BFA at the College for Creative Studies in 2001 and began her career as an art director in advertising.
 James headed to Los Angeles in 2004 to expand her career as a visual artist in the film and television industry, and earned her master’s degree in secondary education.
-Returning to Detroit in 2011, Sydney has become one of the leading creative voices in southeast Michigan.
+Returning to Detroit in 2011, James has become one of the leading creative voices in southeast Michigan.
 Recently, the racial and gender positioning of the Black woman in America—as “last” or “least among others” in society—has been the central theme in James’ work.
 Her portraits and murals seek to reposition this narrative of the Black woman’s visibility and importance, bringing them to the forefront of the conversation.

 Osman Khan is an artist and educator interested in constructing artifacts and experiences for social criticism and aesthetic expression.
 His work engages and subverts the materiality behind themes of immigrant and Muslim identity, home/land, postcolonialism, and social and public space through participatory and performative installations; as well as site-specific interventions.
 Khan is associate professor at the Penny W. Stamps School of Art & Design at the University of Michigan.
 His work has been shown at MassMOCA, MOCAD, Shanghai Biennale, Ars Electronica Center, O.K Center for Contemporary Art, and Socrates Sculpture Park.
 He is a recipient of a Guggenheim Foundation fellowship, Art Matters grant, Doris Duke Charitable Foundation grant, Knight Foundation Knight Arts Challenge grant, Ars Electronica’s Prix Ars Award of Distinction, and The Arctic Circle 2009 Residency, among others.
 Khan was born in Pakistan, grew up in New York City, and proudly calls Detroit home.